lessthanoptimal/ValidationBoof/change.md

 2021/

 - Automated checks for runtime performance
-- TODO Format e-mail with HTML and use fixed sized font
+- Format e-mail with HTML and use fixed sized font
 - TODO add regression for sparse reconstruction.
 Compare against known parameters and approximate known motion
 - TODO cloud sharpness test for planar